They say first impressions last.

 A well-lighted exterior will not only make your property more appealing, but buyers will be glad they don’t have to worry about these lighting updates themselves.

 Even though buyers will be viewing your property during the day, they will surely notice if you have outdated light fixtures.
-Good lighting is important in horse farms because they come in handy when you have to find your horses after dark.
+Good lighting is important in horse farms because they come in handy when you have to tend to your horses after dark.

 There is nothing welcoming about a dark entryway.
 If you see that you already have a sconce or hanging pendant by your front door, better replace it with something that looks a bit more fresh and fun.
 You also need to clean off cobwebs and debris around your outdoor light fixtures, which will instantly make the space appear more bright and clean.
 Some home sellers prefer adding light sources by hanging some porch string lights or using solar powered lanterns to light up their walkway.